Skip to content

 Definition

 Expert parallelism is a parallelization strategy built specifically for Mixture-of-Experts (MoE) architectures.
-An MoE layer contains many small sub-networks called experts, but each token is routed to only a few of them.
+An MoE layer contains many small sub-networks called experts, but each token is routed to only a few of them, so most of the layer's parameters sit idle for any given token.
 Expert parallelism distributes those experts across multiple accelerators, so no single device has to hold them all, and dynamically sends each token to whichever device hosts the expert it was assigned.

 Routing and all-to-all

 The defining communication pattern is the all-to-all collective.
 Before the MoE layer runs, a gating network decides which expert each token belongs to, and an all-to-all dispatch shuffles tokens across devices so they land where their experts live.
 After the experts compute, a second all-to-all gathers the results back to their original positions.
-This dispatch/combine pair is the performance bottleneck of expert parallelism, and specialized token dispatchers are used to scale routing efficiently to dozens of expert-parallel devices.
+This dispatch-and-combine pair is the performance bottleneck of expert parallelism, because it moves data across the interconnect twice per layer, and the whole layer can only proceed as fast as that shuffle completes.
+Specialized token dispatchers are used to overlap that communication with computation and to scale routing efficiently to dozens of expert-parallel devices, hiding as much of the network latency behind useful work as possible.

 Load balancing

-Expert parallelism is the systems counterpart to the Mixture-of-Experts model design.
-It sits alongside the core axes of Data Parallelism, Tensor Parallelism, and Pipeline Parallelism in a full distributed-training stack.
+Expert parallelism sits alongside the core axes of Data Parallelism, Tensor Parallelism, and Pipeline Parallelism in a full distributed stack, and it exists to scale the same sparse routing that Mixture of Tokens was proposed to stabilize.

 In Simple Terms